Fireooout/LocalAutoBackupTool/README.md

 ## 二、English Version

 ### 1. Software Introduction
-Local File Auto Backup Assistant is a **lightweight desktop application** designed to help users easily implement automatic backup and management of important files and folders.
+Local Auto Backup Tool is a **lightweight desktop application** designed to help users easily implement automatic backup and management of important files and folders.
 With simple settings, you can specify the files/folders to be backed up, backup storage location, and automatic backup interval.
 The software will automatically perform backup operations in the background to ensure your data security.
 <img width="1202" height="872" alt="prview2" src="https://github.com/user-attachments/assets/5661002a-0c1b-4ff2-a203-1df2d8a5a871" />

 ### 2. Key Features